InjuSmol/Translator-IOS-App/README.md

    ```

 ## Improvements Needed
+- **Reverse Translation:** Enable English->French Translation.
+- **Complex Phrases and Sentences: Allow the translator to handle more complex tasks.
 - **Error Handling:** Implement better error handling for various edge cases, such as empty input text, invalid input format, etc.
-- **Frontend Interface:** Develop a user-friendly frontend interface for the application using a framework like React or Angular.
+- **Frontend User Interface:** Develop a frontend UI for the application using a framework like React or Angular.
 - **Model Optimization:** Optimize the model loading and inference process for faster response times.
 - **Dockerization:** Dockerize the application for easier deployment and scalability.
 - **Authentication:** Add user authentication and authorization to secure the API endpoints.
-- **Logging:** Implement logging for monitoring and debugging purposes.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.